Guide

 Filesystem routing

-Nitro supports file-based routing for your API routes (file are atomatically mapped to h3 routes.
+Nitro supports file-based routing for your API routes (files are automatically mapped to h3 routes).
 Defining a route is as simple as creating a file inside the api/ or routes/ directory.

 You can only define one handler per files and you can append the HTTP method to the filename to define a specific request method.